 Smart building technology is driven by the demand for more sustainable building management practices, energy efficiency goals, and the necessity to create dynamic, responsive, and optimized environments for occupants.

 The electronic hardware you choose to install throughout your smart building needs to effectively integrate and feedback into your existing platforms so that you can experience the long term benefits of making such an investment.
 True Occupancy sensors collect and store data in a cloud platform that allows different stakeholders to view and analyze this information remotely or whilst on-site.

 As the necessity for automation accelerates in the smart building realm, you'll want technologies that can scale with your growing requirements.
 True Occupancy offers seamless integration through APIs, enabling more efficiencies and benefits to accommodate the changing needs of your building and its occupants.

-True Occupancy offers one of the most comprehensive solutions on the market.
-Our occupancy sensors connect to an intuitive dashboard that gives your property and facilities management teams immediate insight into a building's real-time utilisation.
-From there, decision-makers can analyse the data, track performance against KPIs, and make adjustments at the most effective times.
+True Occupancy offers one of the most comprehensive occupancy solutions on the market.
+Our occupancy sensors connect to an intuitive dashboard that gives your property and facilities management teams immediate insight into a building's real-time utilization.
+From there, decision-makers can analyze the data, track performance against KPIs, and make adjustments at the most effective times.